-We—the church—still say foolish things to those who are going through hardships.
-In response, hurting people still tend to be quick to overlook offenses, under the heading of “well intentioned,” though some comments can veer off from the naïve to the grossly insensitive.
+We—the church—still say foolish words to those who are going through hardships.
+In response, hurting people still tend to be quick to overlook offenses under the heading of “well-intentioned,” though some comments can veer off from the naïve to the grossly insensitive.
 Those are harder to overlook.
 Church can be the most difficult place to go for those whose hardships are public.

-- don’t say you are available any time but don’t offer concrete ways to help,
+- Don’t say you are available any time but then don’t offer concrete ways to help.

-- don’t try to show your empathy by talking about a similar situation in your own life, and so on.
+- Don’t try to show your empathy by talking about a similar situation in your own life.

 If we don’t act on these, we don’t love.